 You could call the ROGUE SML-1 power rack a hybrid unit—somewhat of a crossover between a power rack and a squat stand.

-The primary feature that makes it stand out from the rest of the power racks is its smaller footprint and lower height, making it suitable for low-ceiling rooms.
+The primary feature that makes this compact Rogue power rack stand out from the rest of the low-profile power racks is its smaller footprint and lower height, making it suitable for low-ceiling rooms.

 The complete unit is only 6 ft tall (72 inches) with a footprint of 48” x 49”.
 This makes it ideal for most home gyms, basements, and garage workouts.

-The equipment has excellent frame and construction made from heavy-duty 11 gauge steel, precise laser-cut holes that snugly fit your barbells, and comes with a smooth black powder-coat finish that makes the unit dashing and powerful.
+This budget-friendly home rack has an excellent frame and construction made from heavy-duty 11 gauge steel, precise laser-cut holes that snugly fit your barbells, and comes with a smooth black powder-coat finish that makes the unit dashing and powerful.

-This Rogue power rack is best suited for your home gym, and with its 1000 lb+ capacity, you have no worry about damage yourself.
+This Rogue power rack is best suited for your home gym and low ceiling apartment, and with its 1000 lb+ capacity, you have no worry about damage yourself.